jeremyButtler/Nano-Q--wrapper/README.md

   - -racon:
      - Bulid a consensus using racon
      - This is here because I found that Nano-Q sometimes outputs a consensus with just N's.
-This is likely just be for reads simulated with badread.
-Real data may be better.
+This is likely due to lower read quality output from the badread read simulator.
+Still if you encouter a similar problem, try running your result with -racon.
+Just keep in mind, I do not mask bases with low read depths.
   - -h:
      - Print help message with all possible commands (there are more options)